Samoreilly/java-damero/README.md

-## PROJECT IS FULLY IN DEVELOPMENT AND FEATURES HAVE NOT BEEN VIGOROUSLY TESTED YET
 # Kafka Damero

-A Spring Boot library that adds intelligent retry logic and dead letter queue (DLQ) handling to your Kafka listeners with minimal configuration
+Kafka Damero is a Spring Boot library that simplifies working with Kafka listeners by adding automatic retry logic, dead letter queue handling, circuit breaker support, and metrics tracking with minimal configuration.

-(in development)
+## Status

+This project is currently in active development.
+Features have been implemented and tested, but they have not been thoroughly tested in production environments yet.
+Use at your own discretion.

 ## Features

-**Automatic Retries** - Configurable retry attempts with multiple delay strategies
+**Automatic Retries**: Configure retry attempts with multiple delay strategies to handle transient failures gracefully.

-**Dead Letter Queue** - Automatic DLQ routing for failed messages with metadata tracking
+**Dead Letter Queue**: Failed messages are automatically routed to a dead letter queue with full metadata tracking including attempt counts and failure timestamps.

-**Auto-Configuration** - Zero config setup for most use cases
-**Flexible Overrides** - Override any bean for custom behavior **Metadata Tracking** - Track attempt counts and failure timestamps
+**Auto Configuration**: The library provides sensible defaults for most use cases, so you can get started quickly with minimal setup.

+**Flexible Overrides**: You can override any auto configured bean to customize behavior for your specific needs.

+**Metadata Tracking**: Every failed message includes metadata about when it first failed, how many times it was retried, and what exceptions occurred.

-**Manual Acknowledgment** - Proper message acknowledgment to prevent duplicate processing
+**Manual Acknowledgment**: The library handles Kafka message acknowledgment properly to prevent duplicate processing.

----
+**Circuit Breaker Support**: Optional integration with Resilience4j for circuit breaker functionality when downstream services are unavailable.

+**Metrics Integration**: Optional Micrometer integration for tracking processing times, success rates, and failure counts.

 ## Quick Start

-Most users need only:
-- Set `spring.kafka.bootstrap-servers`
+For most use cases, you only need to:

+1. Set your Kafka bootstrap servers in application properties
-- Add a listener using the built-in `kafkaListenerContainerFactory`
+2. Add a listener using the provided container factory
-- Annotate with `@CustomKafkaListener`
+3. Annotate your listener method with CustomKafkaListener

-Minimal example
+Here is a minimal example:

 ```java
 @Component